OWASP/threat-dragon/README.md

 Once you have done that you need to set the Client ID and Client Secret as environment variables (`GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`).

+Github Enterprise is supported by [configuring the enterprise hostname variable(s)](example.env).
+Only the hostname is required, but you can add the port and protocol if it is non-standard.
+See [octonode's](https://github.com/pksunkara/octonode) documentation for more information.

 You also need to set a session signing key environment variable (`SESSION_SIGNING_KEY`).
 Setting up these environment variables has caused some confusion in the past, so there is a [step-by-step guide](setup-env.md) to this.